tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 Explain to students that you will start Today's class by learning some advanced evaluation metrics, such as the ROC curve and AUC, that will be used to evaluate deep learning models.

-Open the lesson slides and navigate to the "Introducing ROC Curve and AUC" section and highlight the following:
+Open the lesson slides and navigate to the "Introducing the ROC Curve and AUC" section and highlight the following:

 * ROC stands for "Receiver Operating Characteristic."